EdenShtein/FlightSimulatorControl/README.md

 ![ServerClient Java UML](/project_uml.png "ServerClient Java UML")

 ### Our Concerete Server
-Given a graph, it could solve it,
-Using [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm ( which is already implemented in this project based on djkistra algorithm using manhattan distance ) or any other search algorithm.
+Given a graph, it could solve it using [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm ( which is already implemented in this project based on djkistra algorithm using manhattan distances ) or any other search algorithm.

 <p align="center">
   <img src="/uml/server_bridgepattern.png" width="600">
 </p>
-So in our concrete server, given a weighted graph, it will run the search algorithm, and as a output will return the cheapest route of the target.
+In our concrete server, given a weighted graph, it will run the search algorithm, and as an output it will return the cheapest route to the target.

-In addition, we can see that we used the Bridge Design Pattern, we created a separation between the problem, and what solves the problem and so we can solve various problems through different solutions.
+You can see that the Bridge Design Pattern was implemented, as we created a separation between the problem, and what solves the problem.
+That way we can solve various problems through different solutions.

-The specific problem and solution in the project is that given a matrix is able to solve it and say the cheapest path from point A to point B using **A-star** algorithm as said before.
+The specific problem and solution in this project, is that when given a matrix the server will be able to solve it and return the quickest path from point A to point B using **A-star** algorithm as said before.

 For example: lets assume we have this matrix: